Children and youth 7-17 years

 Call Nordea Customer Service

-Services can be opened by calling Nordea Customer Service 0200 70 000 (local network charge/ mobile call charge), if both parents have Nordea's access codes.
+Services can also be opened by calling Nordea Customer Service 0200 70 000 (local network charge/ mobile call charge), if both parents have Nordea's access codes.

 A template for a guardian’s power of attorney is also provided on the website.
 It can be used if one of the guardians prefers to visit a branch alone.
 In this case, the completed power of attorney can be taken to the branch or a filled-in and scanned power of attorney can be sent electronically using the access codes.